Our Town and Hamlets

 SOUTH WOODSTOCK

-Driving through the hamlet one is struck by the beauty of the quaint old homes, gorgeouse green fields and autumn colors that light the hills in the peaceful Kedron Valley.
+Driving through the hamlet one is struck by the beauty of the quaint old homes, gorgeous green fields and autumn colors that light the hills in the peaceful Kedron Valley.

 South Woodstock also has a Design Review District.
 It is home to the South Woodstock Country Store, Kedron Valley Inn, Kedron Valley Riding Stables and the Green Mountain Horse Association (the nation’s oldest continuously operating horse association).
 At one time, children were taught at The Country School (private secondary school from 1944-1980) and the Green Mountain Perkins Academy (built in 1848 and currently the Green Mountain Perkins Academy & Historical Association).